What is synthetic data?

 Additionally, Article 10(5) of the AI Act includes a specific provision regarding the use of synthetic data for bias detection and mitigation.
 It requires AI system providers to first investigate bias using synthetic or anonymized data, rather than directly processing “special categories of personal data.”

-Local-first computing is the opposite of cloud computing: the data are not uploaded to third-parties, such as a cloud providers, and are processed by your own computer.
+Local-only computing is the opposite of cloud computing: data are not uploaded to third-parties, such as a cloud providers, but are processed by your own computer.
 The data attached to the tool therefore don’t leave your computer or the environment of your organization.
-The tool is privacy-friendly because the data can be processed within the mandate of your organisation and don’t need to be shared with new parties.
-This synthetic data generation tool can also be hosted locally within your organization.
-Instructions for local hosting, including the source code or the web app, can be found on Github.
+The tool is privacy-friendly because the data can be processed within the mandate of your organisation and doesn’t need to be shared with new parties.
+The unsupervised bias detection tool can also be hosted locally within your organization.
+Instructions, including the source code or the web app, can be found on Github.

 This local-first synthetic data generation tool is developed with support of public and philanthropic organisations.